Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_validator.md

 - `content_type_parameter_validation` (Boolean) Determines whether to enable parameters validation of request content-type.
 Default: true
 - `parameter_schema` (Attributes List) Array of parameter validator specification.
 One of `body_schema` or `parameter_schema` must be specified. (see [below for nested schema](#nestedatt--config--parameter_schema))
 - `verbose_response` (Boolean) If enabled, the plugin returns more verbose and detailed validation errors.
 Default: false
 - `version` (String) Which validator to use.
-Supported values are `kong` (default) for using Kong's own schema validator, or `draft4`, `draft7`, `draft201909`, and `draft202012` for using their respective JSON Schema Draft compliant validators.
-Default: "kong"; must be one of ["draft201909", "draft202012", "draft4", "draft6", "draft7", "kong"]
+Supported values are `kong` (default) for using Kong's own schema validator, or `draft4`, `draft7`, `draft201909`, and `draft202012` for using their respective JSON Schema Draft compliant validators. possible known values include one of ["draft201909", "draft202012", "draft4", "draft6", "draft7", "kong"]; Default: "kong"

 <a id="nestedatt--config--parameter_schema"></a>
 ### Nested Schema for `config.parameter_schema`